Hurricane Lee takes northward turn before targeting Maine, Canadian Maritimes

 Because Lee is likely to pick up forward speed, widespread "feet of rain" is not likely.
 However, because some areas have received rounds of heavy rain in recent days, the ground is saturated.
 Despite the increase in forward speed, Lee will not move as fast as some tropical systems have done in the past.
 Enough rain will fall to trigger flash small stream flooding and cause water levels to rise on some of the non-tidal major rivers from Maine to the Eastern Townships of Quebec, New Brunswick and Nova Scotia due to the scope of the runoff.

-Widespread rainfall of 2-4 inches is likely with pockets of 4-8 inches of rain and locally higher amounts most likely in eastern and northern Maine to western New Brunswick.
+Widespread rainfall of 2-4 inches is forecast with pockets of 4-8 inches of rain and an AccuWeather Local StormMax™ of 9 inches most likely in eastern and northern Maine to western New Brunswick.

 The strongest wind gusts will tend to be near, south and east of the storm's center.